Casey Affleck: 2013–present: Wider recognition

 Affleck starred in three films in 2016, the first two of which underperformed financially.
 In John Hillcoat's crime thriller Triple 9, Affleck played an uncorruptible detective.
 Mick LaSalle of the San Francisco Chronicle said he "arrests our attention.
 I wonder if any other screen actor has ever seemed so focused and so distracted at the same time.
 He thinks more than he says, and so we listen, trying to get the part he's leaving out."
 Justin Chang of Variety described him as "one of the most persuasive leading men of his generation" while Brogan Morris of Paste declared him "maybe Hollywood's best offbeat leading man ...
 Few actors can suggest so much with such quiet precision, and even here Affleck is compulsively watchable despite his undercooked character."
 In Disney's disaster drama The Finest Hours, Affleck played a taciturn engineer on board a sinking ship.
 David Sims of The Atlantic said he "gives the kind of measured, thought-out performance he's so eminently capable of, even if the film isn't complex enough to rise to his level ...
 He animates an introverted character with subtle mental busywork whenever he's on the screen."
 Sheri Linden of The Hollywood Reporter noted that he "manages to turn his man of few words into the movie's most compelling figure."

-In his final role of 2016, Affleck starred as Lee Chandler, a grief-stricken alcoholic loner, in Kenneth Lonergan's drama Manchester by the Sea.
+In his final role of 2016, Affleck starred as Lee Chandler, a grief-stricken loner, in Kenneth Lonergan's drama Manchester by the Sea.
 One of the film's producers, Matt Damon, initially intended to star in the film.
 When scheduling conflicts made this unfeasible, Damon agreed to step aside on the condition that he be replaced with Affleck.
 Lonergan readily agreed, remarking that Affleck was "the natural person to go to."
 Affleck had close relationships with both men and had previously offered notes on early drafts of the script.
-The movie was a box office success, and Affleck's performance received widespread critical praise.
+The film was a box office success, and Affleck's performance received widespread critical praise.
 A.O.
 Scott of The New York Times described it as "one of the most fiercely disciplined screen performances in recent memory.
 [He] conveys both Lee's inner avalanche of feeling and the numb decorum that holds it back."